 PEOSH covers all state and local government workplaces, including state, county, and local government agencies, state and local government authorities, fire departments, and school districts.
 Federal government workers – including those employed by the United States Postal Service and civilian workers on military bases – are covered by OSHA, which also exercises authority over private sector employers in the state.
 A brief summary of the New Jersey State Plan is included in the Code of Federal Regulations at 29 CFR 1952.25.
 Federal OSHA retains the authority to promulgate, modify, or revoke occupational safety and health standards under Section 6 of the OSH Act.
 In the event that federal OSHA resumes enforcement, those federal standards will be enforced.
 Federal OSHA also retains the authority to monitor the State Plan under Section 18(f) of the OSH Act.

-PEOSH has adopted identically all OSHA standards and regulations applicable to public sector employment with the exception of the following:
+PEOSH has adopted identically all OSHA standards and regulations applicable to state and local government employment with the exception of the following:

 The New Jersey PEOSH Act is administered by the following two departments:

 - The New Jersey Department of Labor and Workforce Development (NJDLWD) investigates complaints regarding safety hazards in the workplace and is responsible for other actions to enforce the Act throughout the state.